 To get a proper gauge on whether or not you have computer vision syndrome, your doctor might test your visual acuity, refraction, and focus & eye coordination.

-It is important to work with your optometrist or ophthalmologist in order get customized computer glasses; otherwise you may find yourself straining more than normal when using them on a daily basis because this vital measurement could be off if it isn’t done correctly by an expert!
+It is important to work with your eye care provider like an optometrist or ophthalmologist in order get customized computer glasses.
+Otherwise you may find yourself straining more than normal when using them on a daily basis because this vital measurement could be off if it isn’t done correctly by an expert!

 - Computer setup – Adjust your monitor so that it is about 15-20 degrees lower than your eye level when seated between 20-28 inches away from the screen.
 Reference materials can be placed on a document holder between the monitor and keyboard, or to the side, but positioned for as little head movement as possible.
 Also consider investing in an anti-glare screen for your monitor to help reduce glare from surrounding lights.
 Be sure to sit and work with proper posture.